web2py/py4web/docs/chapter-03.rst

 ``py4web/assets`` folder is missing at first but it is manually created later with the ``make assets`` command.

-Notice that you also (and should) install py4web from source inside a virtual environment.
+Notice that you can also (and should) install py4web from source inside a virtual environment.

 Running from source without installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~